Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 Required knowledge:
 - Know what are AI Agents

-AI Agents in many AI apps are specialized workers that automate parts of your development workflow.
+AI Agents in many AI apps are specialized workers that automate parts of your development workflow (or sales workflow!).
 They run in the background, respond to triggers, transform files, and follow structured instructions.
 First, review what AI Agents are in the broader context of AI apps:
 [[_PRIMER - AI Agents - What are they]]

 ---